 This is technique applied during manufacturing to velvet to make it look lustrous.The pile is pressed flat in one direction with a roller so that it gets a crushed look – this gives the surface a high luster.

-This is a treatment in which acid (sulphuric acid) is used for cotton fabrics that produces a thinner fabric with a crisper hand.
+This is a treatment in which acid (sulphuric acid) is used for cotton fabrics that produce a thinner fabric with a crisper hand.
 The fabric becomes almost transparent with a crisp feel.
 Think Lawn turns to organdy.

 This is a finish which makes the fabric very soft by making it undergo abrasion or using a chemical.